 After graduating as a physics major, I got my first job as an algorithm and software developer.
-My first algorithm was one that required loading some data at the application start-up.
-When the app was running, the algorithm would then get various inputs and, with the help of the data loaded at start-up, compute useful outputs from the inputs.
+My first algorithm required loading data into the algorithm when the application starts.
+The algorithm would then use the data and dynamic inputs to calculate outputs.

-Having learned Java at the uni, I thought to myself: "I need to create a class for my algorithm, and it should have setters and getters for the data and the algorithm inputs."
-My first implementations of the algorithm then looked something like the following:
+Having learned Java, I thought: "I need to create a class for my algorithm, and it should have setters and getters for the data and the algorithm inputs."
+My first implementation of the algorithm then looked like this:

 algorithm = new Algorithm(); algorithm.add_data(data); # Wait for an input event algorithm.process(input); output = algorithm.get_result(); # Wait for the next input algorithm.process(input); output = algorithm.get_result();

-add_data is essentially a setter for the data required by the algorithm, and
+add_data is a setter for the data required by the algorithm, and

-process is a function that processes algorithm inputs into outputs and stores them to the internal state for later retrieval with the
+process is a method that processes algorithm inputs into outputs and stores them to the internal state for later retrieval with the

-I honestly thought this was flexible design.
+I thought this was flexible design.
 With the

 add_data method, users of the class would be able to add more data to the algorithm at run-time.
 Also, the

 process function was very flexible in that it didn't return anything.
 Instead, it stored the algorithm output into the internal state and left it to the user to decide how they'd like to retrieve the output.
-Maybe they would like to get the algorithm result in pretty-printed form instead of "raw" format, so I could just add another
+Maybe they would like to get the algorithm result in pretty-printed form instead of "raw" format!
+In that case, I could just add another

-Algorithm class would basically need a user guide to know which methods to call and in which order.
-It would also be really hard to cover all the different scenarios for what to do if the user called the methods in the wrong order.
+Algorithm class would need a user guide to know which methods to call and in which order.
+It would also be hard for the developer to cover all the corner cases of what to do when the user calls the methods in the "wrong" order.